DivvyPayHQ/devops-se-homework/README.md

 1. Provide a basic helm template for the `./ship` server.
 This should contain a kubernetes deployment and service.
 We should be able to port-forward your service to call the `./ship` rpc functions.
 2. Add additional protobuf resources like `ShipEngine`.
 You can get creative with this.
-3. Add GraphQL support to the gateway (headquarters client).
-A good library for this is https://github.com/graph-gophers/graphql-go
+3. Add graphql support to the api gateway (headquarters).
+A good library for this is https://github.com/graph-gophers/graphql-go.
+Map a graphql endpoint/resource to a gRPC call, like for GetShip.
-4. Map a graphql resource and endpoint to a gRPC call such that you can use a GraphQL client to get data from the ship backend.
+A GraphQL client should be able to query data from the headquarters which in turn resolves the query by getting data from the ship backend via gRPC.

 ### Bite my shiny metal a$$